Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 - Kansas City and its opponents have combined to score more than 54.5 points in 12 of 21 games this season.

-- Buffalo and its opponents have combined to score more than 54.5 points in eight of 19 games this season.

-- The combined points per game average of the two teams, 56.6, is 2.1 points more than Sunday's over/under.

-- These two squads combine to allow 38.4 points per game, 16.1 fewer than this contest's over/under.
+- The two teams combine to score 56.6 points per game, 2.1 more than the total in this contest.

-- The average total in Chiefs games this season is 52.0, 2.5 points fewer than Sunday's total of 54.5.
+- The average total in Chiefs games this season is 52.0, 2.5 points fewer than Sunday's over/under of 54.5.

-- In 2021, games involving the Bills have averaged a total of 47.4 points, 7.1 fewer than this game's set over/under.
+- The 47.4 PPG average total in Bills games this season is 7.1 points fewer than this game's over/under.

 Chiefs stats and trends

-- Kansas City has played 17 games, with 10 wins against the spread.
+- In Kansas City's 17 games this season, it has 10 wins against the spread.

 - The Chiefs are 12-9 ATS when favored by 2.5 points or more this season.